 What?
 Another guru?
 Yes.
 This is my personal pleasure, to publish here the writings and teachings of Sri Tirtha Lal, and a way of recapturing and enjoying his presence.
-He may not be so easy to understand and his language may not appear as clear-cut as some, but you will find no contradiction between the realization he describes and that of all such authentic souls throughout the ages.
-The relationship between seeker and guru is intensely personal yet its uniqueness lies in the transcendence of personality.
-Both forms are but a flickering manifestation of an expression that is infinite and encompasses all that can ever be - and yet between the presence or absence of which, there is ultimately no distinction to be made.
+His language may not appear as clear-cut as some, but you will find no contradiction between the realization he so earnestly describes and that of all such authentic souls throughout the ages.
+The relationship between seeker and guru or spiritual teacher is intensely personal yet its uniqueness lies in the transcendence of personality.
+Both forms are but a flickering manifestation of an 'expression' that is infinite and encompasses all that can ever be - and yet between the presence or absence of which there is ultimately no distinction to be made.

 It's a matter of resonance whether you find his words inspirational or not.
 The intellect is always looking for a magic formula, climbing ladders of concepts and perspectives - seeking, in fact, its own demise in the end of any further questioning.
 The heart however, seeks unity - and the whole point of a guru is the reversal of individuation through trust in the wisdom and love of our own highest self that he/she represents, and as a ray returning to the sun it never left nor could ever be apart from, realize that the shining and that which shines - is one.

-So what you find here is but another offering of the love that is the light of all - free for the taking, trusting, and being, as much as you may wish.
+So what you find here is but another offering of the love that is the light of all - free for the taking, trusting and 'being empty' - as much as you may wish.

 This is a compilation of teachings and statements on about 100 pages that were hand-written by TL and stapled together with the title of 'I and You'.
-It consists of some 28 verses of teachings in the vein of Bed Crow and various pronouncements and outpourings which were, perhaps, the draft of another book.
-Many of the pages are written in a kind of free verse which, with capital letters of varying sizes indicating emphasis, sounds much like the spoken word.
+It consists of some 28 verses of teachings in the same vein and context as Bed Crow and various pronouncements and outpourings which were, perhaps, the draft of another book.

-You may perhaps, also be interested to read 'Another Book of Nothing'.
-Indeed, if this whole subject is fairly new to you, you may like to read it first as a relatively basic and easy to follow introduction to the other works presented here.
-It emerged a few years ago, initially as a way of putting down in writing my thoughts and understandings which have evolved over many years since I first met Sri Tirtha Lal nearly 40 years ago.
-It represents a kind of progression of 'spiritual' perceptions written both in retrospect and contemplation, leading from some simple observations, through a world of gods and goddesses, and culminating in some enigmatic expressions of Advaita philosophy.
+Although I hesitate to include this here, you may perhaps also be interested to read 'Another Book of Nothing'.
+It began initially as a way of putting down in writing some thoughts and perspectives about this subject which have evolved over many years since I first started wondering, "What's it all about?".
+It represents a kind of progression of musings written both in retrospect and contemplation, leading from some simple observations, through a world of gods and goddesses, and culminating in some enigmatic expressions of Advaita philosophy.
 It contains the quoted words of many great souls throughout the ages, from over 2000 years ago to the present era, which point to a perennial and universal wisdom that seems to have always been present and which has continued to flow, though often unseen, through many different faiths.